Mooophy/LeetCode-Solutions/1167 Minimum Cost to Connect Sticks.md

 ```
 * Proof
 ```
-Suppose set A holds all sticks, then for any iteration there exists equations such that:
+Suppose set A holds all sticks, then for any iteration there exists equations:

 x := argmin(A)
 y := argmin(A - {x})